Articles About RWE OWI Platform

 For facilities running zero-waste-to-landfill solutions, metal recovery is non-negotiable.
 You cannot claim a circular economy model while sending recoverable aluminum and copper into a thermal reactor where they become worthless slag.
 The metals were manufactured with enormous energy inputs — recovering them avoids 95% of the energy required to produce virgin aluminum and roughly 85% for copper.
 That carbon accounting alone can shift a facility's ESG profile significantly.

-The Gulf facility I mentioned at the start now sells its recovered metals to a local smelter under a fixed-price annual contract.
+The Gulf facility mentioned at the start now sells its recovered metals to a local smelter under a fixed-price annual contract.
 The revenue covers their entire preprocessing labor cost.
-Their reactor runs cleaner, their ash is spec-compliant for construction aggregate use, and their overall conversion efficiency improved by margins they didn't think were available through preprocessing alone.
-So the question worth asking isn't whether metal recovery makes sense for your waste stream — it's what's the actual cost of every ton of metal you're currently destroying?
+Their reactor runs cleaner and their ash meets spec for construction aggregate use.